semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 1. By pressing `Tab`, the trigger gets focus.
 2. When the trigger is focused, pressing `Enter`/`Space` opens a dropdown.
-3. If the trigger opens the select, you can also use the arrow down `↓` to move to dropdown.
+3. If the trigger opens the select, you can also use the `Down Arrow` to move to dropdown.
 4. Pressing `Esc` key closes the dropdown, and focus remains on the trigger.

 `Shift + Tab` moves focus to the previous control, and popper closes.